 ABOUT

-My full name is Roberto Botella Tarazona.
-I was born in Spain in 1992 and until this date I’ve broken my nose twice.
+My name is Roberto Tarazona, I was born by the mediterranean in Spain in 1992 and raised surrounded by almond and olive trees.

 Over the years I have directed and photographed projects as diverse as documentaries with minimal equipment to industrial commercials.
 I feel that this seemingly contradictory experience helps me to adapt different techniques and strategies when facing the challenges of a shoot.
 I see these predominant practices complemented by my work as an editor and sound designer on several of my short films.
 More and more frequently I realise that in my decisions or proposals a more holistic vision of cinema is present in which pre, post and production reflect the infinite ways of articulating its elements.